Skip to content

 Result: 0b11

-Note that, as of now, the indices for this [N:M] form must be literal numbers (so the compiler can determine the width of the result).
-To perform a slice with a non-literal-number start position, see the +: form described below.
+Note that, as of now, the indices for the [N:M] form must be literal numbers (so the compiler can determine the width of the result).
+To perform a slice with a non-literal-number start position, use the +: form described below.

 For example, to get all bits, except the MSb (from the beginning, until the top element minus 1):